18 December – Gospel

 Jesus remains with us for ever.

 Joseph, now at peace, took Mary to his home as his wife.
-Thus there is no mistaking the origins of Jesus.
+Thus, there is no mistaking the origins of Jesus.
 He has a human mother, but a divine Father.
-He will be the perfect Saviour of his people: in a fully human person the power of God himself will be at work.
+He will be the perfect Saviour of his people—in a fully human person the power of God himself will be at work.

 God still lives with his people.
 And he does that through the Body of the Risen Jesus, the Church, the Christian community and its communities all over the world.
-Each one of us is called to be Emmanuel.
+Each one of us is called to be Immanuel.
 Through us people can meet God and hear the message of love and salvation and forgiveness and reconciliation.
-Let us renew our commitment to be Emmanuel for the people in our lives.
+Let us renew our commitment to be Immanuel for the people in our lives.

 Comments Off on 18 December – Gospel